dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3277: Civilization concepts extend beyond Western norms.
+### T3277: Civilization is a complex concept not limited to the Western world.

 |Support|
 |---|